frederic-perez/AmE-dictionary/data/dictionary.md

 __vouchsafed__
 __vow__ _v_
 __VTOL__ _n_ A vertical take-off and landing aircraft.
+__vulcanize__ _v_ To improve the strength, resiliency, and freedom from stickiness and odor of (rubber, for example) by combining with sulfur or other additives in the presence of heat and pressure.
 __vulnerable__ _adj_
 __vying__ _v_ :seven: Present participle of vie.
 __wacko<sup>1</sup>__ _n_ :two: Crazy person, lunatic.